Bethany Mandel: Career

+Defining "woke" and viral celebrity

+On March 14, 2023, during an interview with Briahna Joy Gray and Robby Soave of Rising, when asked to define the word "woke" in connection to the release of her co-written work Stolen Youth: How Radicals are Erasing Innocence and Indoctrinating a Generation, Mandel stumbled repeatedly in attempting to define the word.
+"So, I mean, woke is, sort of, the idea that, um...This is going to be one of those moments that goes viral."
+When pressed further by Joy Gray to elaborate and provide a working definition of the word, Mandel continued, "So, I mean, woke is...Sort of the idea that, uh, um … I … Woke is something that's very hard to define, and we've spent an entire chapter defining it...It is sort of the understanding that we need to re-, totally reimagine and re-, re-, redo society in order to create hierarchies of oppression...Sorry, it's hard to explain in a 15-second sound bite."
+The moment went viral across multiple platforms.

+On March 15, the day following the interview, Mandel wrote an op-ed for Newsweek, stating that she was rattled by comments allegedly made by host Briahna Joy Gray that Mandel characterized as being "demeaning to parents in general in colorful and nasty terms."
+Mandel went on to provide a definition of woke as "a radical belief system suggesting that our institutions are built around discrimination, and claiming that all disparity is a result of that discrimination.
+It seeks a radical redefinition of society in which equality of group result is the end point, enforced by an angry mob."
+Mandel framed the exchange and aftermath as a "teachable moment" for her children, explaining to them how people were criticizing her on the internet, how it impacted her feelings and mental health, and how it was both important and healthy to experience those feelings.

-"Heroes of Liberty"
+"Heroes of Liberty" book series

-Mandel edits the children's book series "Heroes of Liberty," which consists of biographies of right-wing cultural and political figures marketed to conservative families.
-The books in this series avoid mention of issues that could cause discomfort to conservative parents, such as LGBT identities or the out-of-wedlock birth of Alexander Hamilton.
+Mandel edits the children's book series "Heroes of Liberty," which consists of biographies of conservative political and social figures marketed to conservative families.
+The books in this series avoid mention of issues that could cause discomfort to conservative parents, such as LGBTQ identities or the out-of-wedlock birth of Alexander Hamilton.

-In January 2022, a Facebook advertising account related to Heroes of Liberty was banned for violating Meta's "Low Quality or Disruptive Content" policy.
-It was later restored, and a Facebook spokesman wrote that its banning had been the result of a "mistake".
-There had been backlash on social media, as well as from prominent Conservative commentators and politicians such as Senator Ted Cruz.
+In January 2022, a Facebook advertising account related to Heroes of Liberty was banned for violating the social network's "Low Quality or Disruptive Content" policy.
+It was later restored, and a Facebook spokesman wrote that the ban had been the result of a "mistake".
+There had been backlash to the Facebook ban, both on social media as well as from prominent Conservative commentators and politicians such as Senator Ted Cruz.
 In a Heroes of Liberty video launched in February 2021, Mandel accuses the Scholastic Corporation of indoctrinating children by publishing books with themes concerning racism, LGBTQ identities and general anti-Americanism, marketing such books through school book fairs to children from families that would not intentionally purchase books with such content.